chhewangsrp/django-mvt/README.md

 ```
 Run `kubectl get service` to ensure that the services are available.

-At this point, your django application should be running.
-You can get your pods and check its logs by running the following command.
+At this point, your Django application should be running.
+You can get your pods and check their logs by running the following command.
 ```sh
 kubectl get pods
 kubectl logs <your_pod_name>
 ```
-Lastly, in order to access your django application from the web browser, you need to do port forwarding to Access Applications in a Cluster.
+Lastly, to access your Django application from the web browser, you need to do port forwarding to Access Applications in a Cluster.
 You can do this by running the following command:
 ```sh
 kubectl port-forward service/nginx 3000:80